InnopolisUni/innofw/docs/Tutorials - start here/002_Uploading_data_and_checkpoints_to_s3.md

 # Uploading data and model checkpoints to s3
-There are two ways for uploading:
+There are two ways to upload them:
 1. using python script
 2. from cli (command line interface)

 Both optinions will be considered.

-For both uploading data and model using either cli or python script you can omit access_key and secret_key arguments, but they will be asked anyway.
+For both uploading data and model using either cli or python script you can omit access_key and secret_key arguments, but they will be asked.
 So you need to specify them anyway.

 ## Uploading data
-For uploading data you need to have the dataset config file that must be stored in <b>config/datasets</b> folder.
+To upload data you need to have the dataset config file that must be stored in <b>config/datasets</b> folder.
 Here is the example:
 ``` yaml
 # classification/classification_mnist.yaml
 task: